openssl/web/roadmap.md

 ### OpenSSL 3.4
 OpenSSL 3.4 is targeting the following enhancements:
 * Expanded use of RCU locks where appropriate for performance enhancements
-* Optimization of of algorithm fetching to improve performance
+* Optimization of algorithm fetching to improve performance
 * Composite algorithm implementations
 * Implementation of Attribute Certificates
 * Elimination of the use of atexit
-* DTLS 1.3 support
 * QUIC Unreliable datagram extensions (RFC 9221)

 As in our prior release the [Release Steering Comittee] will oversee the release